- Category: Materials

 - Weapon transform – Applies a custom position of the weapon in camera space.

-- Effect blending – Implements transition between FOV space and world space.
+- Effect blending – Implements the transition between FOV space and world space.
 Useful for projectiles and character body that is standing on the ground.

 - Material node – Can be customized per weapon or controlled in global material parameter collection.

-- Clean implementation – Calculated per-vertex, very fast no need to use separate pass to fix problems with a weapon.
+- Clean implementation – Calculated per-vertex, very fast no need to use the separate pass to fix problems with a weapon.

 - NEW!
 Realistic sniper scope – Multiple parameters: lens refraction, aberration, overlays ect.

 - Open material that should be rendered in special weapon FOV mode.

 - Go to detail panel on the left-hand side ( Default Viewport on 4.23 )